User guide for the NIHR study Support Service: Industry Route Map

 For best results, use this service before your study design is finalised.
-By completing a simple online form, you can quickly check the viability of your study in the NHS in England (including primary care and social health research).
+By completing a simple online form, you can quickly check the viability of your study in the NHS in England (including primary care and social health and public health research).
 Answer a few standard questions (with the opportunity to add your own specific questions – for example test your inclusion and exclusion criteria) and if you have your early (draft) synopsis, include that too.
-Remember, you may receive negative feedback, which can help you avoid a costly disaster by ensuring you take your study elsewhere or redesign your study to meet with NHS standard of care.
+Remember, you may receive negative feedback, which can help you avoid a costly disaster by ensuring you take your study elsewhere or redesign your study to meet NHS standard of care.

 This service engages 2-3 anonymous clinical experts who will look at study complexity, patient populations, timelines and recruitment strategy, offering suggestions and adjustments that can aid delivery.

 This service can also check whether there are any competing studies in NHS England based on the timelines you provide.